4 Major AI Developments in March 2026: the Rise of AI in the Real World

 2. Meta Delays the Launch of Its Next-Generation AI Model

 Meanwhile, another major technology company, Meta, has reportedly postponed the release of its next-generation AI model, known internally as Avocado.
-According to recent reports, the launch could be delayed until May or even later this year.
+Reuters reported that the launch could be delayed until May or later this year.

 The delay highlights the growing complexity of developing cutting-edge AI models.
 Despite Meta’s massive investments in AI research, internal evaluations suggest the model has not yet reached the level of performance the company expects.